OmarElayat/CUDA_rectangular_subareas_total_intensity_computation_in_constant_time/README.md

 ### Group 2

-1) Naive Matrix Multiplication of any two floating-point matrices
+1) Naive Matrix Multiplication of any two floating-point matrices.
 2) Matrix Multiplication with a more optimized approach (Using shared memory and tiling).
 3) Matrix Multiplaction with higher thread granularities, shared memory and tiling for better performances.

 ### Group 3

 1) 2D convolution of 8 masks on arbitrary-sized greyscale images.
-2) Fast Intensities evaluation using SAT with prefix sum
+2) Fast Intensities evaluation using SAT with prefix sum.
-3) Computation of the histogram of the color intensities of a greyscale image
+3) Computation of the histogram of the color intensities of a greyscale image.

 **For more information about each group/task, check the README.md file of each folder**